mygclass2020/Clean-Coding/Clean-Coding.md

   - High-level module/classes should not depend on Low-level modules/classes
   - A high-level module/class that depends on low-level modules/classes is said to be tightly coupled
   - Both of them need to be dependent on abstractions instead of each other
+---

+## 3. Refactoring Existing Code

+- **Code Smells** :-
+  - Signs in source code that suggest a deeper problem, even if the code is still functional
+  - Those patterns which either duplicates, or complicates, or might make code dependent on other code
+  - Signify the weakness in design and might increase the risk of bugs and program failure in the future
+  - Does not alter the external behavior of the code, only improves its internal structure
+  - Makes code much cleaner, clear, and simpler to understand

+**Broadly divided into 2 major types:**

+**1. Code smell within classes :**

+a.
+Comments
+b.
+Long Method
+c.
+Long Parameter List
+d.
+Large Classes
+e.
+Duplicate Code
+f.
+Dead Code

+**2. Code smell between classes :**

+a.
+Data Classes
+b.
+Data Clumps
+c.
+Alternative Classes with Different Interfaces
+d.
+Refused Bequest
+e.
+Lazy Class
+f.
+Shotgun Surgery

+**How to prevent Code Smells?**
+- Adhere to solid principles
+- Give your code self-documenting names
+- Maintain short methods
+- Refactor frequently

+---
+## 4. Design Patterns for MVC

+> The MVC design pattern is a software architecture pattern that separates an application into three main components: Model, View, and Controller, making it easier to manage and maintain the codebase.

+**I. Factory Pattern:**
+- Provides an interface for creating objects in a superclass
+- Allows subclasses to alter the type of objects that will be created

+**II.
+Strategy Pattern:**

+- Lets you define a family of algorithms
+- Puts each of the algorithm into a separate class
+- Makes the objects interchangeable

+**III.
+Observer Pattern:**

+- Lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing

+**IV.
+Repository Pattern:**

+- Mediates between the domain and data mapping layers using a collection-like interface for accessing domain objects

+---
+## 5. Unit Testing